 Ctrl-Alt-Up and Ctrl-Alt-Down moves selection up and down in the list of "Capture Types"

-Ctrl-Alt-Left and Ctrl-Alt-Right moves selection left and right in the list of "Capture Into"
+Ctrl-Alt-Left and Ctrl-Alt-Right moves selection left and right in the list of possible formats for the captured content

 On macOS keyboards, the "Alt" key is also labeled "Option."